 Key Takeaways

-• Traditional IRA owners must start taking required minimum distributions (RMDs) at age 72 (increasing to age 73 in 2023 and 75 in 2033) based on life expectancy tables.
+- Traditional IRA owners must begin required minimum distributions at age 73, and withdrawals are taxed as income using IRS life expectancy tables.

-Here's a look at what to expect depending on what type of IRA you have and who you've selected as your beneficiary.
+Here is what to expect based on the type of IRA you have and who you choose as your beneficiary.

 IRA Required Minimum Distributions